rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 ```

 Back in `rerun_urdf.log_scene` all the code is doing is recursively walking through
-the trimesh scene graph and for each node, it extracting the transform to the parent,
+the trimesh scene graph and for each node.
+It extracts the transform to the parent,
-which it logs via `rr.log_rigid3`, and then as the new path, using `rr.log_mesh` to
+which it logs via `rr.log_rigid3`, and then uses `rr.log_mesh` to send the vertices,
-send the vertices, indices, and normals from the trimesh geometry:
+indices, and normals from the trimesh geometry:
 ```
 node_data = scene.graph.get(frame_to=node, frame_from=parent)